Kia XCeed PHEV review

 Kia was one of the first manufacturers to go big on plug-in hybrid (PHEV) technology, with its Niro PHEV SUV and now-discontinued Optima PHEV estate models.
 While those cars faced only a limited field of competitors, more and more brands are entering the fray of late.

 Although no longer eligible for a plug-in car grant from the government, plug-in hybrids continue to be an attractive financial proposition thanks to the potential for zero-emissions electric running (up to 36 miles in the XCeed's case) and low Benefit-in-Kind company-car tax (10% for the 2020-21 financial year).
-Manufacturers are also keen to sell as many of them as possible to help meet strict new average CO2 emissions targets laid down by the EU.
+Manufacturers are also keen to sell as many of them as possible to help meet strict CO2 emissions targets laid down by the EU.

 The XCeed PHEV's powertrain is familiar from other plug-in Kias: a 1.6-litre turbocharged petrol engine making 105hp, paired with an electric motor making 60bhp, for a total power combined output of 139bhp, delivered to the wheels through a six-speed automatic gearbox.
 The battery is the same 8.9kWh unit seen in the Niro PHEV, but as the XCeed is a smidge lighter and more aerodynamic, it betters that car's 30-mile pure-electric range.

 It follows, then, that using the same powertrain as other plug-in Kias means the XCeed PHEV is subject to many of the same compromises as those cars: namely, it's heavier (by 115kg), has less luggage space (135 litres less, to be precise) and is more expensive than a comparable turbocharged petrol XCeed.